felipethome/react-inline-transition-group/README.md

 onChildStartEnter | Callback that will be called with the child *id* when the component start to enter onChildStartLeave | Callback that will be called with the child *id* when the component start to leave

-**Observation:** You can pass an *id* property to your children components and the callback will be called with it so you know exactly for which child the event is happening.
+**Observation:** You can pass an *id* property to your children components and the callback will be called with it so you know exactly for which child the event happened.
 This *id* is optional.

-**Observation 2:** The start callbacks will be called sooner a node is being add or removed to the group.
+**Observation 2:** The *start* callbacks will be called sooner a node is being added or removed to/from the group.
 It doesn't matter if you have a delay or not.
-The end callbacks will be called when the longest transition time (delay + duration ) completes.
+The *end* callbacks will be called when the longest transition time (delay + duration ) completes.

 ## LICENSE